 - Contactless payment: Chase Slate lets you pay by “tapping” your card on payment terminals displaying the contactless payment symbol.

-J.D.
-Power gave Chase the fourth spot in its 2019 U.S. Credit Card Satisfaction Study, which considered the responses of over 28,000 credit card customers from September 2018 through June 2018.
-Chase scored 807 out of 1,000 in the study, which just above the industry average of 806.
+Chase earned the fourth spot in J.D.
+Power's 2021 U.S. Credit Card Satisfaction Study, just two points behind the poll's average.
+The bank scored 807 out of 1,000 in the study, which just below the industry average of 809.

-The Chase mobile app also receives solid rankings from users, with 4.8 out of 5 stars on iTunes and 4.6 out of 5 stars on Google Play.
+The Chase mobile app also receives solid rankings from users, with 4.8 out of 5 stars on App Store and 4.4 out of 5 stars on Google Play.

 The Chase Slate has comparable fees to its competition, but international travelers, take note: Foreign transactions carry a 3% fee.